kattni/beeware-docs-tools/shared_content/style_guide.md

 ## Custom header anchors using reference IDs

 By default, Markdown generates an anchor for every header that is the text of the header with spaces and punctuation replaced with `-`.
-However, if you want something shorter, more memorable, or customised for whatever reason, this is possible using Jinja-formatted attribute IDs.
+However, if you want something shorter, more memorable, or customized for whatever reason, this is possible using Jinja-formatted attribute IDs.

 The syntax is as follows: